Tourist Information Center, Provence

 Where to eat:

 Consider your interests, time availability, and your location.
-If you enjoy being outdoors and in nature, book yourself a day trip from Avignon to Sault/Roussillon to see the lavender fields.
-If you’re a history buff, book yourself a full-day tour that covers historic villages and landmarks in Provenec such as Gordes and the Pont du Gard.
+If you’re a history buff, book yourself a full-day tour that covers historic villages and landmarks in Provence such as Gordes and the Pont du Gard.
 If you're a wine connoisseur or enjoy an occasional glass of wine, all the full-day tours include a trip to the vineyards of Chateauneuf du Pape, with wine tasting.

 Since the tours are outdoors and on (mostly) uneven terrains, they are not accessible for travelers with disabilities.